-Fleet Management has become an essential segment of the business.
-This year Fleet Management has generated 88% of the total revenue.
-The total revenue for the fleet division for the year 2021 was \$2,122,609 compared to \$1,656,262 in 2020.
-This major dropdown in lease revenue has been caused predominantly by the discontinuation of operating lease agreements for major clients due to COVID-19.
-However a few auctions held during the FY, have increased the finance lease contracts and resulting revenue.
+Fleet Management remains the largest segment of the business.
+This year Fleet Management has generated 85% of the total revenue.
+The total revenue for the fleet division for the year 2022 was \$2.2 million compared to \$2.1 million in 2021.
+This slight increase in lease revenue due to incoming and expiring corporate customers of operating lease agreements.